Challenging the Divorce Statistics

-7/23/1987 It was with some degree of interest I read UPI report of a recent study on marriage and family.
-Conducted by Louis Harris and Associates, it challenges the widely held belief the nearly half of all marriages end in divorce.
+Published July 23, 1987.
+It was with some degree of interest I read a UPI report of a recent study on marriage and family.
+Conducted by Louis Harris and Associates, it challenges the widely held belief that nearly half of all marriages end in divorce.

 The survey said most American families are satisfied with their quality of life, and that the American Family is “healthy and thriving.”

-The major dissatisfactions with marriage and family life expressed by those polled was the lack of money and lack of leisure time.
+The major dissatisfactions with marriage and family life expressed by those polled were the lack of money and lack of leisure time.
 Without question, economic pressures greatly affect satisfaction with life.
-But married women who work were reportedly less satisfied in the marriage than men, because of the balance of time they devote to outside jobs, spouses, household responsibilities and children.
+But married women who work were reportedly less satisfied in the marriage than men because of the balance of time they devote to outside jobs, spouses, household responsibilities, and children.

 It’s something to think about.
-Is marriage and family life in the United States not really as bad as we sometimes think?
+Is marriage and family life in the United States really better than we sometimes think?
 Maybe so.
 The divorce rate peaked a few years ago and has leveled off since that time.
-Perhaps people now realize divorce supposedly solves some problems, but often creates others equally or more difficult.
+Perhaps people now realize divorce may solve some problems, but it often creates others equally or more difficult.